How To Choose New Flooring Like A Pro!

 Some material waste is unavoidable, and if you are selecting a different color or style of carpet in every room, then using leftover carpet from one area to fill in seams or closets in other areas may not be possible.
 If you are using the exact same carpet throughout your home, then leftovers from one area CAN and should be used in other areas to make best use of the materials available, thus saving you money!

 But even worse, any carpet salesperson can easily over-measure you, either by accident, or intentionally, and you will pay hundreds more than is necessary for your Carpet, for your Padding and for the installation costs too!
 You may never be aware of how much you actually overpaid.

 Any homeowner could easily be over-measured by 10, 20, 30 yards or more and not have a clue.
 This over-measuring could cost you hundreds or even thousands more than necessary.
 You need to know how to avoid this common carpet scam, and many others.

-Sure it might cost you $75 to have an independent carpet layer not connected to the sale to measure your home, but it could save you hundreds and will give you peace of mind.
+Sure it might cost you as much as $125 to have an independent carpet layer not connected to the retail sale to measure your home, but it could save you hundreds and give you peace of mind.

 In the next few pages, I reveal the most valuable information and hard-to-find carpet buying secrets you need to know to save the most money on your new carpet.

 All content is the opinion of the author.